tpaau-17DB/coding-style/src/RUST.md

 </h1>

-Rust is rather strict about coding style, although it still allows developers to use a coding style they like.
-To maintain a consistent style over the entire codebase, I listed all of my coding preferences for Rust in here.
+Rust is rather strict about coding style, although it still allows developers to customize how their code looks.

 #### Prefer Explicit Returns
 Use explicit returns.
 Implicit returns make the code **unreadable**.
-Implicit returns are only fine when we are returning a value in a single-line match
+They are only fine when we are returning a value in single-line match arms:
-arms:
 ```rust
 fn check_condition(flag: bool) -> String {
     match flag {